 Genesis 29 starts off with a long, rambling story about watering sheep, and ends with Jacob meeting Rachel, his cousin and kissing her.
 Then he goes to his Uncle’s house and his uncle tells him he can live here and work for wages.
-He said he would work for seven years for the hand of Rachel in marriage.
+Jacob says the only wages he wanted was Rachel, and he was willing to work for seven years for the hand of Rachel in marriage.
 They agree and Jacob spends seven years working for his uncle.
 On the day of the wedding feast, Uncle Laban sent in his oldest daughter, Leah in place of Rachel.
 Since this was before electric lighting, Jacob had sex with the wrong cousin!

 And Laban said, It must not be so done in our country, to give the younger before the firstborn.
 Fulfil her week, and we will give thee this also for the service which thou shalt serve with me yet seven other years.
 And Jacob did so, and fulfilled her week: and he gave him Rachel his daughter to wife also.

 Genesis 29:26-28 (KJV)